zubeydesisman/cli-applications-simple-blackjack-seattle-web-102819/README.md

 #### What is Stubbing?

 Stubbing refers to the fake implementation of a method.
-In this case, we will stub the `puts` method to trick our test suite into thinking the stdout file has received the `puts` method *and* to trick our test suite into recognizing that the `gets` method has been used.
+In this case, we will stub the `puts` method to trick our test suite into thinking the `stdout` file has received the `puts` method *and* to trick our test suite into recognizing that the `gets` method has been used.

-In the next command line app that you will build, we will discuss stubbing in much greater detail.
-For now, just understand the following about how to read our test suite:

 **First:**